Graduate Students

 • cibrazfi@iu.edu

 Carolena Fernandez Brazfield is a queer Latina poet who calls many places home, though she admittedly feels most homesick for Albuquerque, New Mexico.
 In 2023, she received her BA in Professional and Creative Writing from Goucher College, where she was a Kratz Fellowship Recipient, studied as a Visiting Student at the University of Oxford, and served as Poetry Editor for Preface Literary Magazine.
-She writes mostly about women: friendship, romance, humor, legacy, violence, resistance, power, fetishization, spiders killing their mates, and the universal language of joyful and protective gossip.
+She writes mostly about about chronic illness, spiders killing their mates, the women she loves, and gossip.

 Carlos Contreras